Black Lives Matter event set for Friday in Dubuque

-“Unity Through Mission” will be held from 5 to 7 p.m.
-Friday, June 19, at Washington Park, according to a social media post.
+“Unity Through Mission” is scheduled for 5 to 7 p.m.
+Friday, June 19, at Washington Square.

 Participants are asked to wear masks and practice social distancing.
 The event will be held at Hotel Julien Dubuque in case of rain.